ankidroid/Anki-Android/Development-Guide.md

 ## Handling translations
 As described in the [contributing wiki](https://github.com/ankidroid/Anki-Android/wiki/Contributing#translate-ankidroid), AnkiDroid localization is done through the Crowdin platform.
 Developers should basically ignore all resource folders that have non-English locales.
 Edit the English strings only, and one of the project owners will handle the syncing of the translations.
 The process works as follows:

-* Developers can freely add, delete, or modify strings in English to the resources folder and commit to git
+* Developers can freely add, delete, or modify strings in English to the resources folder (`values/`) and commit to git.
+  * Renaming translation keys should be avoided if at all possible if the use is the same as it causes re-translation (appears as a delete-old/add-new to translators).
 * A project owner will run a script that pushes those changes to the crowdin platform
 * Translators will see any new untranslated strings on crowdin and submit their translations
 * Before release a project owner will run another script which pulls all the current translations from crowdin and overwrites the existing files